 Terminal commands to keep your Mac on

 Let’s say you want to keep your Mac on for a certain amount of time without going to sleep, for instance.
-Instead of opening System Preferences and making changes in Energy Saver, just use the following command.
+Instead of opening System Settings or System Preferences and making changes in Energy Saver, just use the following command.

 caffeinate -t [seconds]

-So, if you want your Mac stay on for say an hour, enter the number of seconds for one hour:
+So, if you want your Mac to stay on for, say, an hour, enter the number of seconds for one hour:

 caffeinate -t 3600